x1n13y84issmd42/bashttpd/README.md

 If none of the criterias above have matched, it'll try to interpret the requested path as a directory path and will try to find and serve `index.html` file from there.

-### Function, values and yielding
+### Functions, values and yielding
-Since in Bash you only return interger values from function, the rest of data is echoed to stdin and captured `$()` by a caller.
+Since in Bash you only return interger values from functions, the rest of data is echoed to stdin and captured `$()` by a caller.
 In terms of Bashttpd & BWF this is called "yielding" for clarity.

-Some function can yield their results in two ways: regular yield to stdin which should be captured by `$()`, and yield by reference, where function takes a name of a variable where it writes it's result.
-Function `req.Data` & the `mysql.*` family are examples of such `referential functions`.
+Some functions can yield their results in two ways: regular yield to stdin which should be captured by `$()`, and yield by reference, where function takes a name of a variable where it writes it's result.
+The `req.Data` function & the `mysql.*` family are examples of such `referential functions`.
+They also can automatically report errors, see below.

 ### Error handling & reporing
 Since `$()` actually `captures` *any* output, it is not possible to automatically report errors from such invocations, so only `referential functions` can do that, and this is the primary reason they exist.